Summer Day Camps

 • Cost: Varies according to theme, $170-220 per week

 • Inclusion Supports: Support staff are hired by the camp.
+It is best to check with the camp about the level of support available.

 Activities range from sports, gym time, swimming, outdoor play, some excursions and more.